awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/basic-deliver.md

 **Splunk**
 Kinesis Data Firehose buffers incoming data before delivering it to Splunk\.
 The buffer size is 5 MB, and the buffer interval is 60 seconds\.
 The condition satisfied first triggers data delivery to Splunk\.
 The buffer size and interval aren't configurable\.
 These numbers are optimal\.

+**HTTP endpoint destination**
+Kinesis Data Firehose buffers incoming data before delivering it to the specified HTTP endpoint destination\.
+For the HTTP endpoint destinations, including Datadog, MongoDB, and New Relic you can choose a buffer size of 1\-64 MiBs and a buffer interval \(60\-900 seconds\)\.
+The recommended buffer size for the destination varies from service provider to service provider\.
+For example, the recommended buffer size for Datadog is 4 MiBs and the recommended buffer size for New Relic is 1 MiB\.
+Contact the third\-party service provider whose endpoint you've chosen as your data destination for more information about their recommended buffer size\.

 ## Data Delivery Failure Handling<a name="retry"></a>